 Festival Director – Josh Allen

-Originally from Sydney, Josh saw the light and moved North to the Sunshine Coast in 2015.
+Originally from Sydney’s Northern Beaches, Josh saw the light and moved North to the Sunshine Coast in 2015.

 With a background in Logistics and Marketing, it’s no wonder Josh excels at planning, organising, and managing events for a living.